pretix/pretix-docs/docs/topics/vouchers.md

 Uncheck the box next to "Show hidden products that match this voucher".
 Leaving this option checked while issuing vouchers for "All products" would mean that all hidden products are visible to a customer who is using the voucher.
 Click :btn:Save: once you are happy with your choices.
+You can copy the code from the overview of vouchers and include it in, e.g., a newsletter, a social media post, or print media.

 ### Exclusive product availability